The IMF and Good Governance

-- In its work with low-income countries, the IMF emphasizes adequate systems for tracking public expenditure related to poverty reduction.
-It partners with other international financial institutions and donors in the Public Expenditure and Financial Accountability (PEFA) program, whichhelps countries measure their performance.
+- The IMF also emphasizes the need for adequate public financial management.
+It partners with other international financial institutions and donors in the Public Expenditure and Financial Accountability (PEFA) program, which helps countries measure their performance.

 - The IMF contributes to the international efforts to combat money laundering and the financing of terrorism (AML/CFT).
-It assesses members' legal and regulatory frameworks, provides technical assistance, and conducts policy-oriented research.
+It assesses members' legal and regulatory frameworks, provides technical assistance on the design and implementation of AML/CFT frameworks, and conducts policy-oriented research.
 In 2009, the IMF established a multi-donor Topical Trust Fund for capacity building on AML/CFT.

 Integrity starts at home